-So according to the label, Retinol Reform contains an impressive 5 percent pure retinol AND 5 percent lactic acid.
+According to the label, Retinol Reform contains an impressive 5 percent pure retinol (vitamin A propionate)...
+AND 5 percent lactic acid!

 Deionized Water, Retinol (vitamin A propionate), Aloe Vera, Glycerth-26, Octyl Dimethyl, Polysorbate-80, Propylene Glycol, Sodium Lactate, Sodium PCA, Niacinamide, Sodium Benzoate, Quaternium-15, Inositol, Lactic Acid

-Retinol Rx, Lactic Acid, Deionized Water, Aloe Vera, Glycerth-26, Octyl Dimethyl, Polysorbate-80, Propylene Glycol, Sodium Lactate, Sodium PCA, Niacinamide, Sodium Benzoate, Inositol, Quaternium-15
+Deionized Water, Retinol (vitamin A propionate), Aloe Vera, Glycerth-26, Octyl Dimethyl, Polysorbate-80, Propylene Glycol, Sodium Lactate, Sodium PCA, Niacinamide, Sodium Benzoate, Inositrol, Lactic Acid, Quaterium-15